 The word “guilt” is a legal term denoting liability, deserving of, bound by a charge.
 This believer is liable to the penal effect of a deed.
 Treating elements of the Lord’s Supper in an improper manner by divisiveness and selfishness necessitates liability toward the body and blood.
 It is a serious offense before the Lord.

 But let a man examine himself, and so let him eat of the bread and drink of the cup.

 A Christian is to “examine” himself to determine whether he is partaking of the elements of the Lord’s Supper unworthily.
 The word “examine” means to test for approval.
-We are to prove by a test whether we are in a right place to take the Lord’s Supper.
-The test has to do with partaking of the Supper in an improper manner.
+We are to prove by a test whether we are in the right place to take the Lord’s Supper.
+The test has to do with improperly partaking of the Supper.
 In context, the Corinthians were partaking unworthily by treating fellow Christians poorly.

 Notice the word “himself.”
 We are not to examine others or the person down the pew but ourselves.
 We are very good at analyzing others.
 If they are off base, it is God’s business to deal with them.

 2 Co 13:5, Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you?—unless indeed you are disqualified.

 Radical honesty is essential for a dynamic fellowship with the Lord.